-Water the soil thoroughly and wait for the water to start coming out the bottom of the pot.
+Water the soil thoroughly and wait for the water to start coming out of the bottom of the pot.

 After watering, scratch the soil surface and make sure that the soil is wet an inch below the top.
 A lot of potting mixes are made of peat moss and as peat moss is hydrophobic (it repels water when dry), it’s possible that the water comes out the bottom of the pot right away, but the soil doesn’t absorb much of it and stays dry an inch below the top.